tabsdata/tutorials/t01_csv_pub_sub/README.md

 ### 1.4 Setting up directory path for referencing files

-In this tutorial, our data source is a CSV file on our file system in a particular input directory.
+In this tutorial, our data source for the publisher is a CSV file on our file system in a particular input directory.
 Similarly, our table subscriber will capture the table data in a JSON format file in a particular output directory.

 For convenience we will use an environment variable called `TDX` for referencing the input and output location used by the publisher and subscriber functions.
-Before we can do that, let's setup this variable to point to the base directory of this tutorial.
+To do that, let's setup this variable to point to the base directory of this tutorial.
 You can do this using the appropriate commands from below:

 For Linux or macOS: